-- 1. Create visual timelines showing changes over time. - 2.
-Take information that you are trying to understand, and create visuals to go with each key detail. - 3.
-Create a comic strip to illustrate the key events e.g. the key events of Fleming's discovery of penicillin
+- 2. Take information that you are trying to understand and create visuals to go with each key detail. - Create a comic strip to illustrate the key events e.g. the key events of Fleming's discovery of penicillin.

 6. KEY INFORMATION